|Home||Fictions||Articles||Facts||Life Stories||Poems etc.||Herbs etc.||Links|

 Foods that might help:

-Plain table salt.
-We are often told to go on low salt diets.
+We are often told to go on low salt diets which means cutting out added table salt.
 Nearly all salt sold has added iodine, so we are cutting off an easy source of it.
 Although it comes from the ocean, sea salt is not a good source of iodine, due to how it's processed.
 Given the iodine in table salt, this may explain why many FMers crave salt ?

 Foods you might want to avoid or limit: